C3.ai Inc. (AI) Shares Up Despite Recent Market Volatility

-C3.ai Inc. (NYSE: AI)’s stock price has increased by 5.85 compared to its previous closing price of 20.85. but the company has seen a -2.78% decline in its stock price over the last five trading sessions.
+C3.ai Inc. (NYSE: AI)’s stock price has increased by 9.41 compared to its previous closing price of 22.75.
+Nevertheless, the company has seen a 12.78% surge in its stock price over the last five trading sessions.
 Barron’s reported on 03/03/23 that C3.ai Stock Rallies on Strong Results, Guidance Boost

 Is It Worth Investing in C3.ai Inc. (NYSE: AI) Right Now?

-Opinions on the stock are mixed, with 2 analysts rating it as a “buy,” 0 as “overweight,” 7 as “hold,” and 2 as “sell.”
+Analysts have varying views on the stock, with 2 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 as “hold,” and 2 as “sell.”

 Sponsored